ksctl/kli-docs/content/en/docs/Concepts/smart-optimization.md

 ---
 title: Smart Cost & Emission Optimization
-description: Documentation on Ksctl's intelligent region and instance selection features
+description: Documentation on kli's intelligent region and instance selection features
 weight: 5
 tags: [docs, concepts, optimization]
 ---

 # Smart Cost & Emission Optimization

-Ksctl provides intelligent optimization features that help you minimize infrastructure costs and environmental impact when deploying Kubernetes clusters.
+kli provides intelligent optimization features that help you minimize infrastructure costs and environmental impact when deploying Kubernetes clusters.
 These features ensure that your clusters run in both the most cost-effective and environmentally friendly configurations.

-## Ksctl Optimizer (KO) (v2.4+)
+## kli Optimizer (KO) (v2.4+)

-Introduced in **Ksctl v2.4**, KO optimizes costs and emissions by intelligently selecting the most efficient region for your Kubernetes clusters without changing your instance type.
+Introduced in **kli v2.4**, KO optimizes costs and emissions by intelligently selecting the most efficient region for your Kubernetes clusters without changing your instance type.

 ### Key Benefits

-- **🚀 Automatic Region Optimization**: Ksctl intelligently identifies and switches to the most cost-effective and environmentally friendly regions.
+- **🚀 Automatic Region Optimization**: kli intelligently identifies and switches to the most cost-effective and environmentally friendly regions.
 - **🛠️ Flexible Region Control**: You can opt to keep your cluster in your preferred region if needed.
 - **💰 Cost Savings**: Dynamically adapts to pricing changes across regions, reducing your infrastructure expenses.
 - **🌱 Eco-Friendly Operations**: Minimizes carbon footprint through smart region selection.